fri-datascience/course_ids/docs/handbook/03-Dynamic_reports_and_reproducibility.md

 ## Reproducibility tools in Python

-Python offers a variety of similar tools to R. It provides Jupyter notebooks with multiple options to create reproducible Python code with dynamic visualizations, presentations and exports to different formats.
-We already presented installation of Jupyter notebooks in Chapter \@ref(python-introduction-chapter).
+Python offers a variety of tools similar to R. It provides Jupyter notebooks with multiple options to create reproducible Python code with dynamic visualizations and presentations and exports to different formats.
+We already showed how to install Jupyter notebooks in Chapter \@ref(python-introduction-chapter).

 The *NBConvert* tool allows you to convert a Jupyter *.ipynb* notebook document file into another format.
 The [nbconvert documentation](https://media.readthedocs.org/pdf/nbconvert/latest/nbconvert.pdf) contains a complete description of this tool’s capabilities.
 It allows for:

-* presentation of information in familiar formats, such as PDF.
+* Presentation of information in familiar formats, such as PDF.
-* publishing of research using LaTeX and opens the door for embedding notebooks in papers.
+* Pblishing of research using LaTeX and opens the door for embedding notebooks in papers.
-* collaboration with others who may not use the notebook in their work.
+* Collaboration with others who may not use the notebook in their work.
-* sharing contents with many people via the web using HTML.
+* Sharing content with many people via the web using HTML.

 Overall, notebook conversion and the nbconvert tool give scientists and researchers the flexibility to deliver information in a timely way across different formats.
 Primarily, the nbconvert tool allows you to convert a Jupyter *.ipynb* notebook document file into another static format including HTML, LaTeX, PDF, Markdown, reStructuredText, and more.
 The nbconvert tool can also add productivity to your workflow when used to execute notebooks programmatically.

 If used as a Python library (`import nbconvert`), nbconvert adds notebook conversion within a project.
-For example, nbconvert is used to implement the “Download as” feature within the Jupyter Notebook web application.
+For example, nbconvert is used to implement the “Download as” feature in the Jupyter notebook web application.
 When used as a command line tool (`jupyter nbconvert`), users can conveniently convert just one or a batch of notebook files to another format.

 ### Jupyter Dashboards {-}

-A [jupyter dashboard](https://jupyter-dashboards-layout.readthedocs.io/en/latest/) is a jupyter notebook with the dashboards layout extension, where we can arrange your notebook outputs (text, plots, widgets, etc.) in a grid - or report-like layouts.
+A [jupyter dashboard](https://jupyter-dashboards-layout.readthedocs.io/en/latest/) is a Jupyter notebook with the dashboards layout extension, where we can arrange our notebook outputs (text, plots, widgets, etc.) in a grid - or report-like layouts.
 The layouts are saved in the notebook document.
-When in a jupyter notebook, we should see the dashboard view extension to control the dashboard settings:
+When in a Jpyter notebook, we should see the dashboard view extension to control the dashboard settings:

 ![](data/Reproducibility/jupyter_dashboard.png)

 Jupyter notebooks and dashboards are also widely used, support a large number of programming languages and they provide:

 * Documentation and literate programming by combining rich-text narrative concepts & machine-readable code.
 The notebeook itself is a data-structure with metadata that can be easily read and parsed.
-* Exploration & development: Intermediate steps are saved in a clean, well documented format
+* Exploration & development: Intermediate steps are saved in a clean, well documented format.
-* Communication/Collaboration: sharing research with peers, collaborators, reviewers, public
+* Communication/Collaboration: sharing research with peers, collaborators, reviewers, public.
 * Publishing: It is simple and quick switch between the development & publishing stage

-In a combination with [jupyter widgets](https://ipywidgets.readthedocs.io/en/latest), dynamic dashboards can be created easily.
+In combination with [jupyter widgets](https://ipywidgets.readthedocs.io/en/latest), dynamic dashboards can be created easily.
 Below we show an example of a general dashboard, where a user selects a location and weather data is extracted from the Web.
-Along with the data a location of a Weather station is also visualized.
+Along with the data the location of a weather station is also visualized.

 ```python